State Estimation Using Sparse DEIM and Recurrent Neural Networks: Conclusions

 \section{Conclusions}

-We proposed an equation-free method for estimating the state of a spatiotemporal dynamical system from incomplete observations.
+We proposed an model-free method for estimating the state of a spatiotemporal dynamical system from incomplete observations.
 Our method relies on Sparse Discrete Empirical Interpolation Method (S-DEIM) which comprises two terms.
 The first term can immediately be evaluated using the observations.
 The second term involve the kernel vector of a linear operator which cannot be estimated from instantaneous observational data.
 Here, we developed a machine learning method to estimate this optimal kernel vector.
 More precisely, we train a recurrent neural network whose inputs are the time series of the observations (including past history) and its output estimates the optimal kernel vector of S-DEIM.

-We demonstrated on three numerical examples that S-DEIM, together with the RNN training, returns nearly optimal state estimations.
+We demonstrated on three numerical examples that S-DEIM, together with the RNN training, returns state estimations with nearly optimal kernel vectors.
+The resulting S-DEIM estimations are 42-58\% more accurate than the Q-DEIM estimates.
 Furthermore, the computational cost of the proposed method is exceedingly low.
 In each numerical example, the training process took only a few seconds.
 Using the trained networks to obtain a state estimation took only a fraction of a second.

+With certain adjustments, our method is scalable to large scale systems, such as three-dimensional turbulent flows, where the state space dimension $N$ is extremely large.
+The bulk of the computational cost is associated with the offline computations, as depicted in figure~\ref{fig:schem_pipeline}.
+Within this stage, producing the high-fidelity experimental or simulation data and the subsequent POD computation are the most resource intensive steps.
+For instance, in large scale applications, it is computationally infeasible to compute POD modes from a direct singular value decomposition.
+Instead, one should use low cost and low memory methods such as randomized matrix decomposition~\cite{Tropp2011} or tensor-based methods~\cite{Farazmand2023}.
+It is worth mentioning that the training phase is not significantly impacted by the size $N$ of the state space.
+Even in large scale systems, the input and output dimensions of the RNN are determined by the number of sensors $r$ and the number of modes $m$, which are relatively small.

 Here, we used a simple RNN architecture, namely the reservoir computing network.
 Future work will study different types of RNNs such as LSTM networks.
 A more fundamental open problem concerns sensor placement for S-DEIM.
 Here, we used the CPQR decomposition for sensor placement which is tailored towards Q-DEIM where the trivial kernel vector $\vc z=\vc 0$ is used.
 For S-DEIM, which uses a nonzero kernel vector, optimal sensor locations will likely differ.
 As such, new sensor placement methods, tailor-made for S-DEIM, are needed.